VMware Aria Operations for Applications (formerly known as Tanzu Observability by Wavefront) enables you to:

 - Send data through Wavefront proxies.
-Most customers and the Wavefront DevOps team use proxies.
+Most customers and our DevOps team use proxies.

-A Wavefront proxy ingests metrics and forwards them to the Wavefront service in a secure, fast, and reliable manner.
+A Wavefront proxy ingests metrics and forwards them to Operations for Applications in a secure, fast, and reliable manner.
 After you install a proxy in your environment, it can handle thousands of simultaneous clients.
-Your data collection agents or custom code send data to the proxy, which consolidates points into configurable batches and sends the data to the Wavefront service.
+Your data collection agents or custom code send data to the proxy, which consolidates points into configurable batches and sends the data to your Operations for Applications service.

 Having a proxy be part of the architecture has benefits: